Inside: How do I raise these boys to be leaders and respectable men? What good truths will let their light shine in this current world?

 If left to my own parenting, I know I’ve already screwed up.
 My best parenting action is to pray for each of my boys, asking for help, wisdom, and direction for each of my sons.
 Check out these other links for more about Christian parenting.
 Verses for Parents and Why Church is the Best Environment for KidsTo be the best men in life, God needs to be involved.
 Click To Tweet

 Our culture isn’t going to give our boys any of these qualities.
 We are officially called the rape culture when it comes to how boys treat girls.
-Boys, within this culture, are objectifying or denigrating females currently and have little regard to the importance of sex within the marital bed.
+Boys, within this culture, are objectifying or denigrating females currently and have little regard for the importance of sex within the marital bed.

 If you haven’t noticed over the last few years, hate, violence, and disintegration have increased and our world is moving farther away from God.
 I don’t want my boys to conform to the society around them, but rather I want the voice of God to be the foundation of their heart.

-Truths Boys Need to Actually Know
+Good Truths Boys Need to Know

 - God gave you a purpose which can only be fulfilled through you.

 - The Holy Spirit gives you unique spiritual gifts.